ibm-cloud-docs/secrets-manager/faqs.md

 {: faq}
 {: support}

 When a secret is rotated, a new version of its value becomes available for use.
 You can choose to manually add a value or automatically generate one at regular intervals by enabling automatic rotation.
-The previous values are stored by the service and can be retrieved by using the {{site.data.keyword.secrets-manager_short}} APIs if you ever need to audit the version history of your secret.

 For more information about secret rotation, see [Rotating secrets](/docs/secrets-manager?topic=secrets-manager-rotate-secrets).